opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/handler.rst

         }

   .. tab:: EventData using Lombok
-      To use Lombok, you will need to `setup maven for Lombok <https://projectlombok.org/setup/maven>`_ or `setup gradle for Lombok <https://projectlombok.org/setup/gradle>`_
+      To use Lombok, you will need to `setup maven for Lombok <https://projectlombok.org/setup/maven>`_

       .. code-block:: java
         :caption: EventData